WolfDWyc/harlem/README.md

 This is useful for more advanced use cases - for example, if you want to save the last 30 days of requests, it's probably not a good idea to keep all of them in memory, or even in a single file on disk.
-Instead, you could use a logging library to save each entry to a separate file, and then merge them into a HAR file when needed.
+Instead, you could use a logging library to save each entry in your logging system, and then merge them into a HAR file when needed.

-Harlem *does* support this using `record_to_logger` and `LoggingHarExporter` which logs each entry to a provided logger.
+Harlem *does* support this using `record_to_logger` and `LoggingHarExporter` which log each entry to a provided logger.

 However, Harlem also intends to be simple, and output a complete HAR file which can be imported into an HAR viewer without any extra processing.
 Thus, Harlem provides exporters that handle the entire HAR file for many common use cases.